My First National

 From then on it was A finals all the way.
 Then one day in the summer of 1992 the club organisers (the semi pro guys) asked me if I would like to go to a BIG national meeting way down south in Malvern.
 I asked my dad and with a bit of prompting he said "why not".

 When we got to that meeting we found there were around a hundred competitors, with ten groups of ten.
-I was in group "H". a two of my friends went down with us and they were in group "I" so were on just before me.
+I was in group "H". and two of my friends who came down with us were in group "I" so were on just before me.

 There was a shop at the meeting and straight after the race I nagged my dad to get me a new battery.
 In those days money was tight, and normally before dad would spend anything he would consult my mum, but this time she wasn't there, and after watching my performance in that race he didn't need much pushing to get me that badly needed new battery.